A detailed list of design collaboration tools to work better as a team to bring the most creative designs to life.

-Designers from all over the world are just starting to adjust to a work culture that is based purely on remote communication, and that does not include those who have been freelance designing for the last couple of years.
-These days, finding a remote contract job is easier than ever; mostly because of the restrictions that may come in place when you have to travel from EU to US (or other parts of the planet), and your visa can only be extended/purchase for a certain amount of time.
-That’s a well-known restriction.
+Designers worldwide are just starting to adjust to a work culture based purely on remote communication, and that does not include those who have been freelance designing for the last couple of years.
+These days, finding a small contract job is easier than ever, primarily because of the restrictions that may come in place.

-As the number of designers, and developers, who work remotely increases, so is increasing the number of collaborative work tools that are helping designers to communicate with fellow co-workers and clients instantaneously, in productive and reliable manner — managing reports, managing support tickets, doing real-time design editing, and other things that would be so much easier to do in person, are now becoming available to do online through a range of tools built specifically for those purposes.
+As the number of designers and developers who work increases remotely, so does the number of collaborative work tools helping designers instantly, productively, and reliably communicate with co-workers and clients.
+Managing reports and support tickets, doing real-time design editing, and other things that would be so much easier to do in person are now available online through various tools built specifically for those purposes.

 Yammer is an enterprise social network for small and big businesses.
-Teams using Yammer can take advantage of the reliable collaboration tools that allow every team member to stay on top of things without too much hassle.
-Store, find, organize and plan things ahead of time — all of which becomes accessible to everyone in the team.
+Teams using Yammer can take advantage of reliable collaboration tools that allow every team member to stay on top of things without hassle.
+Store, find, organize, and plan things ahead of time, which become accessible to everyone in the team.

 Some of the most popular features of Yammer are:

 - Has a mobile app that lets you carry your work and your team wherever you go.

 - Share ideas and work in an open environment that’s inviting and easy to use.

 - Built-in features allow sharing of photos and videos that enrich the work experience.